AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 modular type definition.

 But a modular type need not be defined in terms of powers of two.
-An arbitrary modulus is allowed, as long is it is not bigger than the machine can handle.
-That's specified by `Max_Nonbinary_Modulus`, the largest (positive) value allowed as the modulus of a modular type definition.
+An arbitrary modulus is allowed, as long as it is not bigger than the machine can handle.
+That's specified by :ada:`Max_Nonbinary_Modulus`, the largest (positive) value allowed as the modulus of a modular type definition.